What’s Behind Teeth Grinding In Children?

 You may not know exactly what to tell the doctor when calling, and that’s okay.
 For quick reference, here are four excellent ways to effectively narrow it down:

 - Ask your child if they are upset or worried about anything.
 If possible, try to help them eliminate or limit stressors.

 - Try to monitor your child as they are sleeping or if they share a room, ask their sibling for any signs.
-Possible causes could be going to bed with copious amounts of stress, having a lot of anxiety, or even sleep apnea.
 If you suspect your child has sleep apnea, consult a pediatrician.
 They will make every effort to address all concerns.